NicoNex/tau/README.md

 go install github.com/NicoNex/tau/cmd/tau@latest
 ```

-You can try it out in the terminal by simply running `$ tau`, alternatively to take advantage of the builtin virtual machine and gain a lot of performance run it with `$ tau -vm`.
+You can try it out in the terminal by simply running `$ tau`.
-The flag `-vm` works when executing files too.
 For additional info run `$ tau --help`.

 ## Syntax